karlrado/GettingAndCleaningDataProject/CodeBook.md

 1. Read the "test" and the "train" data sets.
 2. Select only the "Features" that contain "mean" or "std" in the feature names in both data sets.
 3. Combine the "test" and the "train" data sets.
   * NOTE: The assignment specifies combining these two data sets first, then selecting the columns.
-However, due to the way the R script is written, the order implemented here is staill valid.
+However, due to the way the R script is written, the order implemented here is still valid.
 4. Form a new data frame from the Subject vector, the text form of the Activity vector, and the Features.
-5. Form the tidy data frame using ddply() to perform a column-wise mean, grouped by Subject and Activity.
+5. Form the tidy data frame using ddply() to perform a column-wise mean, grouped by Subject and Activity, from the previous data frame.
 6. Write the tidy data to an output file.
 7. Return the tidy data as the function return value.